VincentAtt/llm_engineering/perso/Week 2.md

 We combine the system message, history and latest message, then call OpenAI.

-> About the structure of successive roles "system"/"user"/"asssistant" in a dictionnary, Ed explains that like everything else, LLMs understand tham as tokens but that the structure is automotically considered as mark-ups for a new step.
+> About the structure of **successive roles "system"/"user"/"asssistant"** in a dictionnary, Ed explains that like everything else, LLMs understand them as tokens but that **the structure is automotically considered as mark-ups for a new step**.
 It is not "implemented" : LLM have been trained like this !

 ```python
 system_message = "You are a helpful assistant in a clothes store.
 You should try to gently encourage \